sunpy/sunkit-image/docs/index.rst

 1. Focused on being applied to solar physics data.
 2. Are published in the literature or in preparation to be published.
-3. If there is no publication, it must be widely used or perceived as generally useful throughout the solar physics community.
+3. If there is no publication, it must be widely used throughout the solar physics community.
+   One example might be co-alignment routines that exist in SSWIDL.

-As this is a SunPy affiliated package, the inputs to these routines are required to be Maps (sunpy) or NDCubes (ndcube).
+As this is a SunPy affiliated package, the inputs to these routines are required to be Maps (sunpy) or ANDCubes (ndcube).

 The ownership of the code is also important.
-If the code is already in a released package, we will wrap it in a way that makes it easy to use with Maps or NDCubes but otherwise leave it alone.
+If the code is already in a released package, we will wrap it in a way that makes it easy to use with Maps or ANDCubes but otherwise leave it alone.
 We will not copy code from other packages into this one.

-This library is not aiming to be a general purpose image processing library nor replace scikit-image.
+Finally, this library is not aiming to be a general purpose image processing library.

 Installation
 ============